 5. T is for Testimony.

+Second is actions.
+Am I the real deal?
+Am I actually modeling with my actions the things I espouse with my lips?
+Do I “walk the talk?”
 Reflecting on these 5 T’s is helping me as I look ahead.
 They are helping me on the journey of life.
 They are helping me to finish strong.
+And they can help you, too.

 Which of these 5 T’s do you most need to reevaluate in your life, in the days ahead?
 Please share your comments below.